ryanabest/data-structures/final/READMEs/sensor.md

 ![Sensor1][Sensor1]

-[Sensor1]: images/Sensor1.png "Sensor1"
+[Sensor1]: images/sensor1.png "Sensor1"

 ...with a hover-over interaction that allows users to see the specific inside temperature, outside temperature, and difference between the two at any point in the timeframe visualized.

 ![Sensor2][Sensor2]

-[Sensor2]: images/Sensor2.png "Sensor2"
+[Sensor2]: images/sensor2.png "Sensor2"

 The data that is pulled from the query above therefore needs to be bound to a few different visual elements in my visualization, all of which were implemented using d3:

 + Inside temperature across all hours is bound to the top line
 + Outside temperature across all hours is bound to the bottom line
-+ Temperature differences for each hour are bound to individual bars – I create one bar for each hour with an x/y coordinate based on the inside temperature and a height based on the difference between the inside/outside temperature
++ Temperature differences for each hour are bound to individual bars – I create one bar for each hour with a y coordinate based on the inside temperature, an x coordinate based on the date/hour, and a height based on the difference between the inside/outside temperature
 + I also created a rectangle that spans the entire svg but has no background to implement the hover capabilities:
-  + When the user moves their mouse in this invisible rectangle, I convert the x-position of their mouse to the specific hour they're hovering over
+  + When the user moves their mouse in this 'invisible' rectangle, I convert the x-position of their mouse to the specific hour they're hovering over
-  + I then bind the inside temperature to a dotted circle and the outside temperature to another dotted circle to highlight the specific point on each line the user is hovering over
+  + I then bind the inside temperature for that hour to a dotted circle and the outside temperature to another dotted circle to highlight the specific point on each line the user is hovering over
   + Finally, the date, hour, inside temperature, outside temperature, temperature difference (all in both &#8451; and &#8457;), and "estimated" status of the inside temperature are all used to create text elements in a "tooltip" div
     + The position of this tooltip div is based on the position of the mouse itself

 ## Next Steps
 + Add some text to provide a narrative before the visualization itself to tee up what the user will be looking at
 + Pick out points that are particularly interesting and provide context behind them (maybe a good use for scrollytelling)
++ Add more of the external weather statistics for that hour or day to the hover-over tooltip
++ Change the run time of my Darksky API call to load data at the beginning of a day instead of the end so the visualization shows data up through the current hour instead of through yesterday
 + Implement some kind of lower bound for the dates included, since this would continue to expand and expand.
-Maybe that last month of data?
+Maybe only show the last month of data?
 Have it user controlled?
-For now I'll just need to see how the visualization looks after I cut the sensor off (unless I want to keep it running after this course ends)
+For now I'll just need to see how the visualization looks after I cut the sensor off (unless I want to keep it running after this course ends) and see if I need to remove any data at that point.